HyReaL: Clustering Attributed Graph via Hyper-Complex Space Representation Learning: Experiment

 \subsection{Qualitative Results}

-To intuitively show the representation effectiveness of GCGQ, we visualize the distributions of embeddings generated by the state-of-the-art EGAE, CCGC, CONVERT, and our GCGQ on the ACM dataset in Figure \ref{main-visual}.
+To intuitively show the representation effectiveness of HyReaL, we visualize the distributions of embeddings generated by the state-of-the-art EGAE, CCGC, CONVERT, and our HyReaL on the ACM dataset in Figure \ref{main-visual}.
 The 2-D plots are generated using $t$-SNE \cite{tsne} and we use different colors to mark the label-provided clusters.
-Intuitively, CCGC, CONVERT, and our GCGQ perform better with more separable clusters against the EGAE.
-The reason would be that CCGC and CONVERT adopt contrastive augmentation, and GCGQ adopts quaternion rotation, to effectively enhance the learning capability of their representation models.
-Since GCGQ performs structural rotation of the four views of attributes, the global distribution of nodes is better preserved, and thus the embedding clusters of GCGQ are even more separable compared to that of CCGC and CONVERT.
+Intuitively, CCGC, CONVERT, and our HyReaL perform better with more separable clusters against the EGAE.
+The reason would be that CCGC and CONVERT adopt contrastive augmentation, and HyReaL adopts quaternion rotation, both effectively enhance the learning capability of the corresponding representation learning models.
+Since HyReaL performs structural rotation of the four views of attributes, the global distribution of nodes is better preserved, and thus the embedding clusters of HyReaL are even more separable compared to that of CCGC and CONVERT.
 The GAE-based EGAE method is probably over-dominated by the graph topology as it does not specifically emphasize the preservation of attribute information.